KavinduLakshanDev/KavinduLakshanDev/README.md

 ---

-<p align="center">Thanks for stopping by! ✨ Feel free to connect, collaborate, or explore my work. 🙌</p>
+<p align="center">✨ Thanks for stopping by!
+Feel free to connect, collaborate, or explore my work 🙌</p>